 According to Gallup, women who “strongly agree” that they have a work best friend are 63% more likely to be engaged in their roles.
 The 29% of women that don’t strongly agree that they have a work best friend are less likely to be engaged in their roles.

 Overall, when women are looking for a new place to work, they’re mindful of feelings such as trust, inclusion, and sense of belonging.
-In fact, about 66% of women in the workplace say that the social aspect of the workplace is the “major reason” why they work in the first place.

 - Promoting open communication at all levels